Busselton Jetty

 The Busselton Jetty is one of the most recognisable icons in Western Australia.
 It currently stands at 1.8km in length extending over the protected Geographe Bay making it the longest wooden piled jetty in the Southern Hemisphere.

-The Jetty is now used exclusively for tourism and recreation but it has a full and historic past as a working jetty.
+The Jetty is both an iconic tourist attraction and valued recreation community asset with a full and historic past as a working jetty.

 Construction of the Busselton Jetty began in 1865.
 Beginning as a mere 161 metres with an additional 131 metres being added in 1875.
 Further extensions were made throughout the following 150 years creating the remarkable 1.8 kilometre length.

 In 2011 a $27 million refurbishment of the jetty structure was completed with $24 million contributed by the Western Australian State Government with the balance contributed by the City of Busselton and BJECA.
-The Jetty is now managed by a not-for-profit organisation, Busselton Jetty Incorporated.
+Visitor attractions on the jetty are operated by Busselton Jetty Incorporated (BJI) for more information visit their website Busselton Jetty.